Frequently Asked Questions

 Is it safe to keep my Lykke coins in my Lykke wallet long-term?

-We think so.
+Yes, but security doesn't stop with just us.
 While Apple phones have very good security preventing any malware from recovering data from an app, you should keep a lock code on your phone and take other measures to prevent people from accessing your wallet.
 It is very important to create paper backup of your wallet - just write down 12 words seed.
 This seed will help you to recover your private key in case your device is lost or stolen.

 Is it possible to use the wallet to do an offline cold storage?